 Last Updated on

 Planning a family vacation to Hong Kong?
-Here’s exactly how to see Hong Kong Disneyland during a long layover!
+Hong Kong travel can be hectic, but there are so many fun things to do in Hong Kong with kids if you can look past the crowds!
+Here’s exactly how to see Hong Kong Disneyland, even if it’s only during a long layover!

 If you’re traveling from North America to anywhere in Asia chances are you have a long layover in Hong Kong.
 Why not go to Disneyland?